-boiler vs
+Boiler vs

 HVAC

-The answer to 'boiler vs' is that boilers and furnaces are both heating systems used to warm homes, but they have some key differences in how they work and what they're best suited for.
-Boilers use hot water or steam to distribute heat, while furnaces use forced air to circulate warm air through ductwork.
+The answer to 'boiler vs' is that boilers and furnaces are both common heating systems used in homes, but they have some key differences.
+Boilers use hot water or steam to heat a home, while furnaces use warm air.
+Boilers are generally more energy-efficient and have lower operating costs, but they can be more expensive to install.
+Furnaces are often less costly to install, but they may have higher energy bills.

 Sources